conda-forge/conda-forge.github.io/docs/maintainer/understanding_conda_forge/compilation-concepts.md

 Shared libraries use filenames with a `lib` prefix on Unixes, and `.so` suffix, except for macOS where they use `.dylib` suffix instead.
 They are installed into the `lib` directory.
-They often include a version string to indicate compatibility between different library versions.
+They often include a version string to indicate ABI compatibility between different library versions, as explained in [shared library versioning](#shared-library-versioning).

 On Windows, shared libraries use `.dll` suffix, and no obligatory prefix.
 They are installed along with the executable programs (usually under `bin` directory or equivalent).
 There is also no